freeminder/ucli/README.md

 Universal CLI for cloud providers.

+# Installation

+Run bundle in the root dir:

+    bundle

 # Usage

-You will need to create your own config.yml in the root dir.
+You have to create your own config.yml in the root dir.
 This file should contain the following values:

     provider: 'softlayer'